 Amp: Revel Custom ‘Lilman (1×12 super-light 5F6A)

 Reverb: Fender Standalone Unit

 The magnets are then wrapped with a special paper tape to further protect the assembly and assure its longevity.
 We build our pickups to last forever.
-Then the pickup is scatterwound with a particular wire of particular gauge chosen to produce the exact tone of the pickup in question.
+Then the pickup is scatterwound/hand-wound with a particular wire of particular gauge chosen to produce the exact tone of the pickup in question.
 All of our Stratocaster replacement pickups are wound by hand.

 The leads are then attached and the resistance and inductance are measured and the pickup is potted in pure paraffin wax.
 This is the one slight difference between the vintage method and ours.
 Simple paraffin is better and so we use it exclusively.
 The pickups is then measured again and the coil wrapped in tape for further protection.
 Finally the pickup is put into a test guitar to qualify it.